egoolish/ecp_python/README.md

 --------------------------------------------------

 The example.py file contains various basic examples demonstrating how to use the ecp package, as well as the similarities to the R version.
+Note that this file does require the package **rpy2** as well as its dependencies.